anasaadi02/RAG-System/README.md

     cd your-repo
     ```

-3. Install the required packages:
+3. Run the Streamlit app:
     ```bash
-    pip install -r requirements.txt
-    ```

-4. Run the Streamlit app:
-    ```bash
     streamlit run streamlit_app.py
     ```

-5. Open the provided URL in your web browser to interact with the application.
+4. Open the provided URL in your web browser to interact with the application.

 ## Usage